What is a perfectionist? Someone competent who likes rigor? Or someone who neurotically stresses over little details?

 And even then, perhaps you need to start learning how to stop extracting meaning and self-value exclusively from your Persona(s).

-But I digress.
-The point is: to transcend the need to get approval through your Personas, you need to develop and mature your psyche.
+To transcend the need to get approval through your Personas, you need to develop and mature your psyche.
 That’s the life-long work that Jung called Individuation.

 And that’s quite a challenge!

-If this sounds likes something you’d be interested in, my advice is start getting familiarized with the work of Carl Jung (I apologize for not delving deeper into the topic but this isn’t a self-development blog after all 🙂 )
+If this sounds like something you’d be interested in, my advice is start getting familiarized with the work of Carl Jung (I apologize for not delving deeper into the topic but this isn’t a self-development blog after all 🙂 )

 Regardless. just know that Jung has been helping me, and he’s the one who led me to the insights mentioned in this article.